michealengland/micheal-dev-2/src/content/blog/ghcli-7-setting-a-custom-editor-for-the-github-cli.md

 ---
 title: Setting a Custom Editor for the GitHub CLI
-description: "example"
+description: "Elevate your GitHub CLI skills with expert tips on editor configurations and interactive prompts.
+Discover how to tailor the CLI to your workflow for maximum efficiency."
 pubDate: 'Nov 21 2023'
 heroImage: '/ghcli-7-cute-octopus-using-computer-960x480.jpg'
 heroAlt: 'Cute octopus excitedly using the computer'
 isDraft: true
 ---

-In the GitHub CLI, there's a special rule that allows you to choose how documents are edited.
+In previous articles we discussed everything from [initializing a repo](/blog/ghcli-2-initializing-a-repo-with-the-github-cli/) to [building custom workflows within the GitHub CLI](/blog/ghcli-6-building-custom-github-cli-workflows/).
+Next we're ready to take the GH CLI to the next level by utilizing a special rule that allows you to choose how documents are edited.
 For example, users wanting to write a pull request on their machine can specify `code --wait` to write PRs directly in their default code editor.

 This lesson will explore this feature.
 It should be noted that while this feature works with some external apps, results may vary.

 Below are some examples from the [GitHub CLI manual](https://cli.github.com/manual/gh_config_set):

 ## Vim
 Write your PR directly in the shell with Vim.
 ```shell